 This paper has presented the fundamental elements associated with the development and use of an Engineering-Based Integrity Management Program and provides the reader with the basics required to perform a similar assessment.
-It is the authors opinion that the uniqueness of this approach is the integration of actual pipeline data coupled with analysis and testing efforts tailor-suited engineering based process to address specific threats to pipeline integrity.
+The uniqueness of this approach is the integration of actual pipeline data, coupled with analysis and testing efforts, to generate a tailor-suited engineering based process that addresses specific threats to pipeline integrity.
 The result of this effort is that the EB-IMP process can address single critical integrity threats or the process can be used to develop a general-purpose tool to address a range of threats found at several locations across a pipeline system.
-The proposed process is based on basic engineering principles followed by testing to confirm analysis results and reduce the potential for generating overly-conservative restrictions on pipeline maintenance and operation.
+The proposed process is based on basic engineering principles followed by testing to confirm analysis results and reduce the potential generating overly-conservative restrictions on pipeline maintenance and operation.
 The result of this effort is a process, and tool when appropriate, that remediates integrity threats, optimizes maintenance dollars, and generates the documentation for in-house due-diligence efforts that can then be used to demonstrate system integrity to regulators and other interested parties.